akhil11naseem/Online-Quiz-Platform/README.md

 ## Testing
 ### Manual Testing using uniitests
-#### How to Execute
-  * ensure you are within the `Main Folder` directory,
-  * on the terminal run: `python3 -m flask_app.tests.backend`

-### Cross Browser Compatible
+#### Cross Browser Compatible
   * Works on all three engines: Internet Explorer, Firefox and Google Chrome
-### Code Validation
+#### Code Validation
   * Works prefectly for the following validators checks for HTML and CSS on [W3C](https://validator.w3.org/)
-### Backend Testing
+#### Backend Testing
   * The Application that i have tested is the quiz platform TYPEit.
 I have computed comprehensive tests for the login and register

-###
+#### How to Execute
+  * ensure you are within the `Main Folder` directory,
+  * on the terminal run: `python3 -m flask_app.tests.backend`

-* Automation Testing using selenium testing
+### Automation Testing using selenium testing
+  * For the TYPEit quiz application, i have computed fully automated tests using unittests.
+This is executable on firefox.
+I have ran 5 seperates tests
+    1. New User trys to make an new account on `http://localhost/register`, however authentication fails as there is already a pre-existing username in the database.
+In return the following messages appears on the screen: `This username is taken, try again.`
+    2. New User makes an new account with a unquie username.
+The register page redirects to the login, and user can access the contents
+    3. The admin logins with its username and password, and can access all the following pages: `/select-topics`, `/Class-scores`,`/Manage-students`
+    4. The student logins in with its username and password, and can access all the following wpages `/choose-test-topic`, `/my-scores`
+    5. Finally, a automated test where the students logins in with its details, and plays a quiz.
+I give a automated demonstration of a student playing the quiz, and recieving its scores.

+#### How to Execute
   * ensure you are within the `Main Folder` directory,
   * on the terminal run: `python3 -m flask_app.tests.frontend`